GalSim-developers/GalSim/README.rst

 * Can include a range of simple detector effects such as nonlinearity, brighter-fatter effect, etc.

-* Has a module that is particularly meant to simulate images for the WFIRST survey.
+* Has a module that is particularly meant to simulate images for the Roman Space Telescope.

 Planned future development